railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 ## Mesh Map

-Even with the bed parallel to the print movement, the build surface itself may not be flat; it could be warped like a wave or bowl or have dents and peaks.
+Even with the bed parallel to the print movement, the build surface itself may not be flat; it could be warped like a wave or bowl or have dents and thermal deformation.
 Mapping the high and low points of the print bed shows any irregularities or distortions in the flatness of the bed.
 Software can use a matrix of these measured points as a topographic map, to raise/lower the head while printing to travel along the known shape of the surface.

 For a very flat bed and build plate, the Mesh map is not necessary for real-time correction during the print, but generating a simple Mesh Map can still be a useful diagnostic to view the alignment of the X rails and bed.